 Everyone is asked to wear masks, maintain social distance of at least 6 feet apart with people not in your immediate family (even outdoors and at the beach) and wash your hands often.
 State and local protocols change frequently, and Outer Banks This Week will keep you updated.

-Please keep in mind that with so many new procedures in place, the speed of service may not be what you're used to.
+Please keep in mind that with so many COVID procedures in place, the speed of service may not be what you're used to.
 Employees in the service industry are learning new procedures and adding cleaning protocols to their list of duties.
 Be patient and kind and, if possible, tip more than usual.
 Keep in mind also that staffing shortages are real on the Outer Banks.
 In years past, many businesses have relied on international students to make up a good portion of their staff, but those students are not allowed to come to the Outer Banks this year.
 Know that employers and employees are doing their best and they very much welcome your business.